Best Asset Protection Examples Offshore Strategy

 We’re unfortunately also one of the only countries that tax its citizens on their worldwide income from whatever source derived.
 You’re taxed on your “worldwide income from whatever source derived.”
 Well, you know what, that’s a not bad deal; and I do have people expatriating, but that’s not for most people.
 You’re one of the lowest tax rate jurisdictions in the whole world.

 If you have an offshore plan, you will need an offshore bank account.
 Offshore bank accounts are dangerous and they’re almost impossible to get nowadays.
 Fortunately, people who take this course and follow suggestions I give them will be able to get or should be able to get bank accounts.

 Never go to less than a Fortune 50 bank.
 You need somebody stronger than Bank of America, stronger than Chase, stronger than Wells Fargo.
-They really exist and don’t take some boutique bank.
+They exist and don’t take some boutique banks.
 Don’t trust them.
 They’ll steal your money.
 I can almost guarantee you’ll have problems.
 Stay away from the boutiques.

 How do you spot problems?

 You’re going to be beset by people making promises to you.
 How do you spot the creeps out there?
 Well, again, if they ask you to trust them, run.

 If they promise to save you taxes, run.
 If they tell you that your bank account is secret and in fact, a lot of them will tell you “you don’t have to report it, just get a debit card and you’ll be safe and sound”, run.
 You’ll end up rooming with Bubba or end up like Wesley Snipes.